 It is the only “large” town that was not damaged during World War 2 and thank to that fact you will enjoy several aspects of this old settlement.
 World War 2 is still very present with the main British Military Cemetery where more than 4000 British soldiers are burried.

 Bayeux is especially connected to the Duke of Normandy,William The Conqueror because it is in this ancient village by the river Aure that his brother Odo, bishop, commissioned the construction of the cathedral Notre Dame and the “Tale of the Conquest” more known as Bayeux Tapestry that depicts the battle of Hastings in 1066 on the shores of England and its main consequence : the coronation of William The Conqueror as king of England.

-This unique and old piece of embroidery is 73 meters long (225 feet) was exhibited for the first time in 1077 in the cathedral.
+This unique and old piece of embroidery is 73 meters long (225 feet)and was displayed for the first time in 1077 in the cathedral.

 You will enjoy and understand with your private guide why this almost 1000 year old piece of work was such precious asset for the Dukes of Normandy.

-(Entrance fee included, we recommend a pick up not later than 8.30 am, lunch not included)
+(Entrance fee included, we recommend 8.30 am pick up, lunch not included)